Deltares/hydromt/docs/getting_started/user_stories.rst

 Compound flooding in Mozambique
 --------------------------------
 An integrated flood modelling (compound flood with riverine and coastal influence) was developed for Mozambique based on global data with HydroMT.
-The wflow and SFINCS models were coupled offline using HydroMT to align the rivers at different resolutions and coordinate reference systems, and to create automatic boundary conditions.
+The Wflow and SFINCS models were coupled offline using HydroMT to align the rivers at different resolutions and coordinate reference systems, and to create automatic boundary conditions.

 .. image:: ../_static/mozambique_wflow_sfincs.png

 The models were run  and the Cyclone Idai (March 2019) event was analysed and compared with UNOSAT flood extent data.
-ERA5 was used as precipitation input for both wflow and SFINCS in order to provide discharge and GTSM waterlevels.
+ERA5 was used as precipitation input for both Wflow and SFINCS in order to provide discharge and GTSM waterlevels.
 Preliminary results of SFINCS flood depths (blue) are shown below.

 .. image:: ../_static/mozambique_result_flood.png